microsoft/teams-powerapps-app-templates/Milestones/Documentation/milestones.md

 Benefits of using the Milestones app:

-- Managers can easily set up projects, and work items.
+- Managers can easily set up projects and work items
-- Assign work items to employees.
+- Assign work items to employees
-- Classify work items by milestones.
+- Classify work items by milestones
-- Configure work item categories, priorities, and status options.
+- Configure work item categories, priorities, and status options

 > [NOTE]
 > - Before you can use this app, you may be asked for your permissions to use the connection.
-More information: [Allow connections in sample apps](use-sample-apps-from-teams-store.md#step-1---allow-connections)
+More information: [Allow connections in sample apps](https://learn.microsoft.com/en-us/power-apps/teams/use-sample-apps#step-1---allow-connections)
 > - This app is available in three different Teams themes: Default, Dark and High contrast.
 When you [change the theme in Teams](https://support.microsoft.com/en-us/office/change-settings-in-teams-b506e8f1-1a96-4cf1-8c6b-b6ed4f424bc7), the app automatically updates to match the selected theme.
-More information: [Get the Teams theme using the Teams integration object](use-teams-integration-object.md#get-the-teams-theme)
+More information: [Get the Teams theme using the Teams integration object](https://learn.microsoft.com/en-us/power-apps/teams/use-teams-integration-object#get-the-teams-theme)

 ## Prerequisites

 Before using this app:

-1. Find the app in Teams store.
-2. Install the app.
+1. Install the app.
-3. Set up the app for the first use.
+2. Set up the app for the first use.

-For details about the above steps, go to [Use sample apps from the Teams store](use-sample-apps-from-teams-store.md).
+For details about the above steps, go to the [installation guide](../../INSTALLATION.md).

 ## Open the Milestones app